-UCB Investment Limited was incorporated in Bangladesh as a private limited company with limited liability as on 3 August of 2011 under Companies Act 1994 also, the Company has obtained Merchant Banking license from the Bangladesh Securities and Exchange Commission on 05 October 2020.
+UCB Investment Limited was incorporated in Bangladesh as a private limited company with limited liability as on August 3, 2011 under Companies Act 1994 also, the Company obtained Merchant Banking license from the Bangladesh Securities and Exchange Commission on October 5, 2020.
 The principal objective of the company is to carry out full-fledged merchant banking activities in Bangladesh i.e. portfolio management, share transfer agent, fund management to issue in the capital and security market, underwrite, manage and distribute the issue of stock shares, bonds and other securities.